By the end of this article, you’ll know exactly how to use product shortcodes in WooCommerce and the best ones to use depending on your situation.

 - Next, you’ll need to create a block by clicking the black + button in the content area.

-- Then search ‘shortcode’ in the block widget and click to add it.
+- Then search ‘shortcode’ in the block widget, to find the shortcode block, and click to add it.

 - Once added, all you need to do is type in your shortcode.